 In the past, only the most demanding applications for cutting complex flex PCBs with lasers was economical.
-For several years now, the laser depaneling of rigid PCBs has and will continue to become more and more attractive.
+For several years now and especially in the future, the laser depaneling of rigid PCBs has and will continue to become more and more economically attractive.

 For many decision makers, the focus is on initial investment costs and the resulting price-performance ratio of the system.
 This is one factor that should be taken into account when purchasing a depaneling system, but certainly not the only one.
 Many overlook the additional running costs associated with operating and maintaining the equipment, buying consumable tooling or even post-depaneling processes such as cleaning the dust off each PCB when using mechanical depaneling methods.
 A laser has no need for expensive consumable routing bits or saw bladed, and because no dust is created, there is no dust to clean (or inhale).

 Laser depaneling is a very attractive solution, especially with regard to follow-up costs.
 Due to the stress-free nature of laser depaneling, production yield is significantly higher than with mechanical separation processes.
 Damage to components or the PCB itself which is caused by mechanical stresses or deposited dust during mechanical separation processes is completely avoided due to the contactless and dust-free process.